TheCandidStartup/TheCandidStartup.github.io/_drafts/fibre-broadband-install.md

 ## Background

 Before I go further, some basic background.
 The broadband market in the UK is split into network infrastructure and internet service providers.
 The dominant player in network infrastructure is Openreach, with pretty much 100% coverage across the UK.
 [Openreach](https://www.openreach.com/) is the latest name for what was previously British Telecom and before that the Post Office.
-The former state run monopoly telecommunications provider.
+They're the former state run monopoly telecommunications provider.
 They're the people that installed and maintain your old copper phone line.

 The second network infrastructure player is Virgin Media with around 60% coverage.
 They're the only significant survivor of the introduction of cable tv to the UK market.
 In addition, there are a few smaller companies that serve specific local areas.